umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/New-site/index.md

 In this guide we will show how you can install Umbraco Deploy and set up a build server using Github actions to deploy your content.

 :::note
-In this example we are hosting the site on Azure Web Apps, using Github actions to set up the CI/CD build server, however you are free to choose the hosting provider and CI/CD pipeline that you prefer, as long as it supports executing Powershell scripts it will work with Umbraco Deploy.
+In this example we are hosting the site on Azure Web Apps, using Github actions to set up the CI/CD build server.

+However you are free to choose the hosting provider and CI/CD pipeline that you prefer, as long as it supports executing Powershell scripts it will work with Umbraco Deploy.
 :::

 ## Installation steps